shymega/shymega.github.io/content/posts/thoughts-cosmo-ota.md

 solution for now.

 I know that Planet did write their own OTA updater for Astro.
 However, I wouldn't say I'm terribly fond of it.
-It looks hacky, rushed together, and the ODM's FOTA updater is still active - remember the posts about 'deejay-dota'?
+The ODM's FOTA updater is still active - remember the posts about 'deejay-dota'?
 It's actually the updater.
 I have it on my phone, but not enabled as software.
 Whilst I have the sources for the app, I can't tell much about it.
 I don't think it's sinister though, just badly written, and documented.